datawire/ambassador-docs/docs/edge-stack/2.1/topics/install/upgrade/yaml/edge-stack-1.14/edge-stack-2.1.md

    - It sets the `AES_ACME_LEADER_DISABLE` environment variable to prevent $productName$ $version$ from trying to manage ACME (leaving $productName$ 1.14.2 to do it instead).
    - It does NOT set `AMBASSADOR_LABEL_SELECTOR`.
+   - It does NOT create an `AuthService` or `RateLimitService`.
+It is very important that $productName$
+     $version$ not attempt to create these resources, as they are already provided for your $productName$ 1.14.2 installation.

    If any of these do not match your situation, download `aes-defaultns-migration.yaml` and edit it as needed.